Kilobot

 The Kilobot is a 3.3 cm tall low-cost swarm robot developed by Radhika Nagpal and Michael Rubenstein at Harvard University.
-They can act in groups, up to a thousand, to execute commands programmed by users that could not be executed by individual robots.
+They can act in groups (over a thousand), to execute commands programmed by users that could not be executed by individual robots.
 A problem with research on robot collectives is that the cost of individual units is high.
 The Kilobot's total cost of parts is under $15.
 In addition to low cost, it has applications such as collective transport, human-swarm interaction, and shape self-assembly.

 Development

 During November 2010, Michael Rubenstein and Radhika Nagpal began the development of the Kilobot with the support of the Wyss Institute for Biologically Inspired Engineering and the National Science Foundation.
 The two primary objectives of the Kilobot's design were to keep the cost low while having enough functionality to perform an array of collective tasks.
 One of the developer's goals was to allow the Kilobot to run the program S-DASH: